V01D-NULL/buddy-allocator/README.md

 # C++ Buddy allocator

+Uses an external library frigg for a rbtree implementation.
+This is optional and the buddy allocator does not require it to function.

 Benchmark results:

 - Allocated `262144` 4kib large pages (i.e. 1GiB worth of memory in 4kib chunks)